 Crested Butte and Mt.
 Crested Butte Museums

 Crested Butte Mountain Heritage Museum takes you back in time to the days of Tony’s Conoco, a hardware store and gas station located in downtown Crested Butte from 1883-1996.
-With an exhibit on the miners who made Crested Butte their home generations ago, a model train, and a feature on the history of skiing in the Gunnison Valley, there is sure to be something to interest everyone.
-New in 2014, the Museum added a featured exhibit on the history of mountain biking in Crested Butte, long touted as one of the birthplaces of mountain biking in the United States.
+With an exhibit on the miners who made Crested Butte their home generations ago, a model train, and a feature on the history of skiing in the Gunnison Valley, there is sure to be an exhibit for everyone.
+The Museum also has a featured exhibit on the history of mountain biking in Crested Butte, which is said to be one of it’s birthplaces in the United States.

-The Mountain Heritage Museum also offers walking tours on Tuesdays and Thursdays at 9 a.m., and Saturdays at 3 p.m. until October 3.
-The cost is $25 for non-members and $20 for museum members.
-Tours last about 1.5 hours.
-Participants will learn about the history of the buildings, how Crested Butte came to be the town that it is today, and stories about various community members and groups throughout various time periods.
-People can sign up through on the museum’s website.
+The Mountain Heritage Museum also offers walking tours throughout the week.
+Participants will learn about the history of the buildings, how Crested Butte came to be the town it is today, and stories about various community members and groups throughout the town’s history.
+People can sign up on the museum’s website.